-Arthur Hernandes shared his realistic character workflow and talked about the production of Cabal Patriarch with ZBrush, Maya, and V-Ray based on the actor James Cromwell.
+Arthur Hernandes shared his realistic character workflow and talked about the production of Cabal Patriarch with ZBrush, Maya, and V-Ray.

 Hello, my name is Arthur Hernandes and I am a 3D character artist, 31 years old, from São Paulo, the largest Brazilian city.
 I have been working in CG for almost 16 years.
 Most recently, I participated in a CG Brazilian feature film and its platform game, and during this year I had the opportunity to work as a 3D character artist on the game Skydome.